VIAME/VIAME/examples/annotation_and_visualization/README.rst

 This process can then be repeated with the help of the newly trained models to potentially annotate data faster, then train a newer model on significantly more data.
 Additional information about how to use the DIVE interface can be found in its `dedicated user manual`_ and additionally in the `tutorial videos`_.
-The interface can be launched via double clicking the "launch_dive_interface" script.
+The interface can be launched via double clicking the "launch_dive_interface" script, either in this directory or at the top level of the installation.
+Alternatively a smaller version of DIVE can be installed independently of VIAME, which contains no algorithms or AI-assisted annotation.

 .. _dedicated user manual: https://kitware.github.io/dive/
 .. _tutorial videos: https://www.youtube.com/channel/viame